Florence Claxton: Biography

 Claxton was named after the city of her birth, Florence, Italy, where she was born on 26 August 1838 to painter Marshall Claxton and his wife, Sophia (née Hargrave); she was baptised 2 January 1839 at St Alfege Church, Greenwich.
 She had a younger sister, Adelaide, born three years later.

 Struggling as a painter, Marshall Claxton emigrated with his family in 1850 to Australia, where his brother-in-law Richard Hargrave had established himself as a settler in New South Wales.
 Other family members emigrated as well, including Lawrence Hargrave, who became an aeronautical pioneer.
 Claxton's arrival in Sydney was celebrated in the newspapers, but he once again struggled to find the fame he desired.
 The family moved on yet again in 1854, this time to India.
-After a three-year stay, the family returned to England via Ceylon and Egypt.
+After a three-year stay, the family returned to England via Ceylon and Egypt in 1857.
 The experience of international travel proved to be formulative to the sisters as artists, "both expanding the geographic scope of their subject matter and equipping them with something of an outsider's perspective on Victorian society."

-The Claxton sisters were returned to England She was just about 20 years old when she signed an 1859 petition asking the Royal Academy of Arts to open its doors to women.
-Her father trained Florence and her sister in his craft; Florence travelled with her father to Australia, India, and Egypt in the years from 1850 to 1857, while he searched for employment.
-In the later 1850s both sisters found work in the production of engravings for the popular press.
-In 1860, Florence illustrated Married Off: A Satirical Poem, by "H. B."
+Back in London, both sisters found work in the production of engravings for the popular press, while continuing also to work on paintings.
 In 1858, Florence exhibited her painting Scenes from the Life of a Female Artist in the second annual show of the Society of Women Artists.
 In the following year, 1859, she signed a petition advocating the admission of women to the Royal Academy Schools, and exhibited her Scenes of Life of an Old Maid in the Society of Women Artists show.
+In 1860, Florence illustrated Married Off: A Satirical Poem, by "H. B."

 In 1864, the sisters were apparently sharing a home together in London, but their paths separated.
 On 1 June 1868, Florence married Ernest Farrington, a French photographer and engineer, in Paris.
 Little is known of their married life, but Florence claimed to have lived in Monaco for some years.
 There were no children from the marriage and she was widowed likely by 1881, when she was back living alone with her father in London.

 Florence did not remarry and was later estranged from her sister.
 She continued to work as an illustrator and artist.
 On 3 May 1920, at her home, Grafton House in Sandown, Isle of Wight, she died by suicide by taking a fatal overdose of veronal "in a carefully planned suicide."